 Adalimumab is a biologic response modifier, or biologic, indicated for the treatment of patients with chronic long-term inflammatory disorders of the skin and other systems.
 It gained US FDA approval for the treatment of rheumatoid arthritis in 2002.
-Currently, adalimumab is indicated for the treatment of six other immune conditions.
+Currently, adalimumab is indicated for the treatment of seven other immune conditions.

 Mechanism: Adalimumab is an injectable protein antibody which inactivates tumor necrosis factor (TNF).
 TNF is a pro-inflammatory cytokine.
 Its dysregulation leads to excessive amounts of circulating TNF, which results in a chronic inflammatory response.
 TNF alpha is the key mediator and source of inflammation in several autoimmune diseases.
 TNF is found in excess in synovial fluid and psoriatic plaques.
 Adalimumab binds to TNF-alpha and blocks its interaction with p55 and p75 located on the TNF receptor, thereby acting as a TNF alpha inhibitor.
 In addition, adalimumab in vitro has also been shown to also lyse cells that produce TNF alpha.

 - Adults (18 years and older) with chronic, moderate to severe plaque psoriasis in patients who are candidates for systemic or phototherapy, and when other systemic therapies are medically less appropriate

 - Moderate to severe polyarticular juvenile idiopathic rheumatoid arthritis in children 4 years of age and older (JIA)

 Adalimumab can be used alone or in conjunction with other Disease Modifying Anti-rheumatic Drugs (DMARDS) such as methotrexate.